 Gordon chaired the county-wide group of elected officials that crafted the Schools Adequate Public Facilities Ordinance.
 SAPFO is used to coordinate long-range planning for future school needs and thus it helps to prevent future overcrowding.

 Alice proposed the formation of this group of elected officials from the three towns, two school boards, and the county commissioners.
 She has worked with the other commissioners to fund new schools when they are needed.
-With the completion of the schools now under construction, the county has built all the schools in the Orange County School (OCS) District that will be needed for the next decade.
+With the completion of the new schools built during the last few years, the county has built all the schools in the Orange County School (OCS) District that will be needed for the next decade.
 New schools have also been constructed in the Chapel Hill-Carrboro City School (CHCCS) District.
-The county still needs to fund in a timely manner the new schools needed in that district over the next ten years, beginning with elementary school #10.
+The county must fund in a timely manner the new schools needed in that district over the next ten years, beginning with elementary school #11.

 Gordon will continue her strong commitment to excellent schools, a key element in the county's quality of life.
 It is important that all children in our county receive a quality education.